oiahoon/osh.it/plugins/greeting/README.md

-# OSH Greeting Plugin
+# OSH.IT Greeting Plugin

-A simple greeting plugin that provides a friendly welcome message for OSH users.
+A simple greeting plugin that provides a friendly welcome message for OSH.IT users.

 ## Features